Cavendish W. Cannon: State Department service

 During World War II, Cavendish served as the Assistant Chief of the State Department's Division of Southern European Affairs.

 Cannon served as US Ambassador to Yugoslavia from 1947 to 1949, then as Envoy to Syria from 1950 to 1952, then US Ambassador to Portugal from 1952 to 1953, then US Ambassador to Greece from 1953 to 1956 and finally as US Ambassador to Morocco from 1956 to 1958.
-Among his fellow ambassadors was the Czechoslovak Ambassador Josef Korbel (father of Madeleine Albright).
+Among his fellow ambassadors in Yugoslavia was the Czechoslovak Ambassador Josef Korbel (father of Madeleine Albright).
 Cannon spoke in favor of Korbel's pro-democratic leanings when he was trying to gain asylum in the United States.
 In 1948, he was the chair of the US delegation to the Danube River Conference of 1948.

 Personal life

 Cannon was a member of the Church of Jesus Christ of Latter-day Saints.
 He married Marie Lucia Otilie "Lilla" Horzetsky in January 1921.
 He died of a heart attack at Morón Air Base, near Morón de la Frontera, Spain just a few days after having a gallbladder surgery.
 He was later interred in Seville, Spain.